gespla-iph-ufrgs/gespla/README.md

 ## `resample.py`

 This module stores functions for resampling time series, such as from daily to monthly.
 The input data is passed as a `DataFrame` object so the functions process it and then returns a `DataFrame` object containing the new time series.
-The returned monthly variables are (when valid):
+The returned monthly variables are:

-* Sum;
+* Sum (only flow and precipitation);
 * Mean;
 * Min;
 * Max;